Hieromon/AutoConnect/mkdocs/adconnection.md

-AutoConnect aims to connect the ESP module as a station to a WiFi access point.
-It is equipped with various APIs to keep a WiFi connection as possible while sketch running.
-The main APIs for maintaining a WiFi connection are [AutoConnect::begin](api.md#begin) and [AutoConnect::handleClient](api.md#handleclient).
+AutoConnect aims to connect the ESP module as a station to a WiFi access point and equips with various APIs to maintain a WiFi connection as possible while sketch running.
+The main APIs are [AutoConnect::begin](api.md#begin) and [AutoConnect::handleClient](api.md#handleclient).
 You can make sketches with flexible WiFi connection capability by properly using these two APIs and the settings by [AutoConnectConfig](apiconfig.md).

 - [Automatic reconnect](#automatic-reconnect)
 - [Automatic reconnect (Background)](#automatic-reconnect-background)